 \subsection{Credit Risk and Social Networks}

 The inclusion of alternative data in the credit scoring problem has gained relevance in recent years.
-We define \textit{graph data} as that information that records the relationships or interactions among entities that can be represented by a set of nodes in which edges connect pairs of nodes.
-In this study, the nodes represent people or companies, and the edges represent the multiple kinds of interaction between them.
-We will refer to a network as a \textit{Social Network} when nodes are people or companies, and edges denote any social interaction like friendship, acquaintances, neighbors, colleagues, or affiliation to the same group \citep{Kleinberg2010}.
-Mathematically, we describe a network by a graph $G(V,E,A)$, $V$ is the set of nodes and $E$ is the set of edges.
+We define \textit{graph data} as any information that records the relationships or interactions among entities that can be represented by a set of nodes in which edges connect pairs of nodes.
+We refer to a network as a \textit{Social Network} when nodes are people or companies, and edges denote any social interaction, such as among friends, acquaintances, neighbors, colleagues, or affiliations with the same group \citep{Romero2019}.
+Mathematically, we describe a network through a graph $G(V,E,A)$, where $V$ is the set of nodes, and $E$ is the set of edges.
 Let $V=\{v_1, \ldots, v_N\}$ where $|V| = N$ is the number of nodes, and the adjacency matrix $A \in \mathbb{R}^{|V| \times |V|}$ with $A_{ij} = 1$ if there is an edge $e_{ij}$ from $v_i$ to $v_j$, $A_{ij} = 0$ otherwise.
-Additionally, graph can be associated with a node attributes matrix $X \in \mathbb{R}^{N \times F}$, where $X_i \in \mathbb{R}^{F} $ represents the feature vector of node $v_i$.
+Additionally, the graph can be associated with a matrix of node attributes $X \in \mathbb{R}^{N \times F}$, where $X_i \in \mathbb{R}^{F} $ represents the feature vector of node $v_i$.

 The emerging literature on credit scoring and network data has focused on incorporating hand-crafted features into a traditional credit scoring problem \citep{Oskarsdottir2017, Oskarsdottir2017b}.
 The authors incorporate network information into the formulation of the customer churn problem, using eight telco datasets originating from around the world.
 This series of studies outlines the foundations for the incorporation of network data in credit scoring.
 This framework is applied to the credit scoring problem by \citet{Oskarsdottir2018, Oskardottir2018b, Oskarsdottir2019}, where the authors introduce a methodology to enhance smartphone-based credit scoring models' predictive power through feature engineering from a pseudo-social network, combining social-network analysis and representation learning.
 According to this research, it is feasible to increase the performance of micro-lending smartphone applications, generating high helping potential for financial inclusion.